Outside sales remains relevant in an era where online interactions are thriving.

 4. Good at handling objections

 Outside sales reps have limited opportunity to refer to reading materials or turn to fellow teammates during a sales meeting – making it critical for reps to have good product knowledge and insights on market dynamics while resolving queries or handling objections.
+It's equally important for sales reps to be well-prepared with a structured sales meeting agenda to ensure that discussions stay focused and productive.

 5. Solid networking skills